thibaut-neoledge/azure-docs.fr-fr/articles/active-directory/active-directory-graph-api-quickstart.md

 <properties
-   pageTitle="Démarrage rapide pour l'API Graph Azure AD | Microsoft Aure" description="L’API Graph Azure Active Directory fournit un accès par programme à Azure AD via les points de terminaison de l’API REST OData.
-Les applications peuvent utiliser l'API Graph pour effectuer des opérations de création, de lecture, de mise à jour et de suppression (CRUD) sur les données et objets d'annuaire." services="active-directory" documentationCenter="n/a" authors="JimacoMS" manager="msmbaldwin" editor="" tags=""/>
+   pageTitle="Quickstart for the Azure AD Graph API | Microsoft Aure" description="The Azure Active Directory Graph API provides programmatic access to Azure AD through OData REST API endpoints.
+Applications can use the Graph API to perform create, read, update, and delete (CRUD) operations on directory data and objects." services="active-directory" documentationCenter="n/a" authors="PatAltimore" manager="mbaldwin" editor="" tags=""/>